aramisf/caravan/README.md

 ## More Details

-* Authorization was developed following [this guide](https://medium.com/@andreichernykh/phoenix-simple-authentication-authorization-in-step-by-step-tutorial-form-dc93ea350153)
+* Authentication was developed following [this guide](https://medium.com/@andreichernykh/phoenix-simple-authentication-authorization-in-step-by-step-tutorial-form-dc93ea350153)
+* Authorization was made using [this gem](https://github.com/schrockwell/bodyguard)